The Sensitivity of Eclipse Mapping to Planetary Rotation: Eigenbases across Different Rotation States

 \subsection{Basis Variations when Obliquity is Included}

 We now add in the effects of obliquity on top of the changes to rotation rate.
-Changes to a planet's obliquity changes the planet's visibility in its own way, and therefore changes the map structures that are allowed to construct eclipse brightness variations.
-As we will show in this section, obliquity does not appreciably change the behavior with rotation rate as seen in the previous section --- it primarily changes the map structures.
-At slow enough rotation rates the eigencurves and eigenmaps are virtually identical to their zero-obliquity equivalents, since the effect of the rotation is minimal regardless of the direction the planet rotates.
-As rotation increases, the way in which the eigencurves change largely mimic the changes seen at zero obliquity in \S \ref{sec:eigenbases:rotation_rate}, but the eigenmaps adapt with shapes unique to their distinct rotation states.
-We discuss the changes based on the two components of obliquity in the following sub-sections.
+Planetary obliquity further changes the map structures that are allowed to construct eclipse brightness variations.
+As we will show in this section, the trends in the shape of the eigencurves with rotation rate do not change appreciably when obliquity is added --- but those similar eigencurves are now produced by different eigenmaps.
+The slowest rotation rate in each case are virtually identical to their zero-obliquity equivalents, since the effect of the rotation is minimal regardless of the direction the planet rotates.
+As rotation rate increases, the way in which the eigencurves change largely mimic the changes seen at zero obliquity in \S \ref{sec:eigenbases:rotation_rate}, but the eigenmaps adapt with shapes unique to their distinct rotation orientations.
+We consider two extreme cases of obliquity in the following sub-sections, with more intermediate cases available in Appendix \ref{sec:appendix}.